nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-The dateTime the medication was stopped/discontinued.
+The dateTime the medication/medical device was stopped/discontinued.

-Mandatory for stopped/discontinued medications as the date will always be known.
+Mandatory for stopped/discontinued medications/medical devices as the date will always be known.
 In exceptional cases where for legacy data there is no statusReason recorder in the system then this MUST be populated with the text 'No information available'.

 ### extension[statusReason].reason ###